korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 Nothing really.
 I'm trying my best to find an amazing API and to think of possible features, but that's very luck based.

+---
+## 09.07.2020
+**What did I do today?**
+I was able to find the elusive list of markable areas on a HERE map.
+This should not have taken this long, HERE needs to make that more accessible.
+I had to go through pages upon pages of documentation and had to resort to reading the code.
+But it worked out in the end, and now I have the ability to mark things.
+I also wrote some code to make it easier to do that, so I can implement it into the GUI later.

+**What will I do tomorrow?**
+I will dedicate the morning towards finding new possible features for the app.
+I still am a bit undecided what to do with it, but I believe that it's going in the right direction.
+The afternoon will be spent trying to implement what I've (hopefully) found in the morning.

+**What hinders my progress?**
+I had some problems with Markdown today, but I got it fixed.
+There was no concrete solution to it, I just tried a bunch of stuff until it eventually worked.